Jennifer Pahlka: United States Digital Response

-In March 2020, Pahlka co-founded United States Digital Response, a San Francisco-based non-profit organization to provide technology volunteers to state and local governments whose systems were unable to respond adequately to the new demands put on them by the Covid-19 pandemic.
-The organization has fielded thousands of volunteers.
+In March 2020, Pahlka co-founded United States Digital Response, a San Francisco-based nonprofit organization to provide technology volunteers to state and local governments whose systems were unable to respond adequately to the new demands put on them by the COVID-19 pandemic.
+The organization fielded thousands of volunteers.

 California Employment Development Department Strike Team

-In July 2020, California Governor Gavin Newsom appointed Pahlka to co-lead a strike team with California Government Operations Secretary Yolanda Richardson to make recommendations for modernizing the state's backlogged unemployment systems.
+In July 2020, California Governor Gavin Newsom appointed Pahlka to co-lead a strike team with California Government Operations Secretary Yolanda Richardson to make recommendations for modernizing the backlogged state unemployment systems.
 The strike team issued its report in September 2020.
-Among the problems uncovered by the Strike Team was that poorly designed and outdated fraud protection techniques were denying benefits to millions.
-Minor discrepancies in documentation supplied by applicants, like a middle initial on the application when the full middle name appeared on a supporting document like a driver's license, would cause applications to be flagged for manual review.
-Adoption of a modern off-the-shelf identity verification system seems to quickly solve the problem.
+Among the problems uncovered by the Strike Team, it was found that poorly designed and outdated fraud protection techniques were denying benefits to millions because of minor discrepancies in documentation supplied by applicants.
+For instance, a middle initial appearing on an application when the full middle name appeared on a supporting document such as a driver's license, could cause applications to be flagged for manual review, yet adoption of a modern off-the-shelf identity verification system could solve the problem quickly.